Laikokwui/Laikokwui/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
--🔭 I’m currently working on mobile application using Angular Ionic Framework
+-🔭 I’m currently working on to do list application using Ionic Framework with Angular
-- 🌱 I’m currently learning Angular and Laravel
+- 🌱 I’m currently learning django and golang
 - 😄 Pronouns: he/him
-- How to reach me: kokwei325@gmail.com
 - ⚡ Fun fact: i like to play Minecraft